michaelpiskozub/NetVis-FX/README.md

-# `NetVis-Plus`
+# `NetVis-FX`

-NetVis Plus is a tool that allows you to visualize network traffic, so that you can see anomalies and other suspicious traffic flows clearer.
+NetVis FX is a tool that allows you to visualize network traffic, so that you can see anomalies and other suspicious traffic flows clearer.
 It was written as a part of MSc Thesis at the University of Oxford.
 The project is a fork of [NetVis](https://github.com/ryft/NetVis).

 ## Visualizations